Dreambound

 PCTs can work in various healthcare settings, including hospitals, clinics, nursing homes, and rehabilitation centers.
 They play a crucial role in ensuring the comfort and safety of patients under their care.

-Steps to become a PCT in Illinois
+How to Become a Certified PCT in Illinois?

 Requirements to become a PCT in Illinois